 Understand the program logic.
 A key finding of this evaluation is that hand pump installations have had no observable impacts on health outcomes.
 This may not be surprising considering what is known in the literature on how water source, storage, and consumption is related to specific water-related illnesses, such as diarrhea and respiratory infections.
 A critical assumption underlying the RWSA program logic was that the increase in access to an improved water source would improve the quality of water stored and used in the home.
 However, given water storage practices in rural Mozambique, there is a high risk of contamination within household storage containers; i.e., post water collection contamination.
 Rather than an assumption, this should have been a key factor considered in program design.
 In the future, MCC will ensure that interventions with cross-sector benefit streams, such as water and health, will require peer review to ensure critical assumptions are understood and more thoughtfully considered in program design and more thoroughly addressed in project implementation.

 Improve Project Design and Implementation.
 A key finding of “no observable impacts on health outcomes" highlights the underlying importance of (i) understanding the water and sanitation knowledge, attitudes, and practices (KAP) of targeted beneficiary populations and (ii) designing/implementing effective health-based information, education, and communication (IEC) activities to complement infrastructure investments in order to produce necessary behavioral change in personal hygiene and sanitation practices.
-Accordingly, MCC has initiated broader inter-disciplinary collaboration among subject matter specialists (Monitoring and Evaluation, Economic Analysis, Social and Gender AnalysisWater Sector Initiatives Practice Group, and Health and Education) for conducting more detailed analyses of local community water and sanitation knowledge, attitudes, and practices as an integral part of compact development and implementation design.
+Accordingly, MCC has initiated broader inter-disciplinary collaboration among subject matter specialists (Monitoring and Evaluation, Economic Analysis, Social and Gender Analysis, Water Sector Initiatives Practice Group, and Health and Education) for conducting more detailed analyses of local community water and sanitation knowledge, attitudes, and practices as an integral part of compact development and implementation design.

 Valuing Time Savings as a Measure of Household Income.
 A second key finding of “no observable impacts on household income" highlights the underlying importance of (i) better understanding of the recommended minimum amount of time that need lapse between before and after comparisons on household consumption and expenditure patterns in agricultural-based rural economies and (ii) brings into question how evaluators should assign value to time savings for the alternative use of household time on economically productive and/or non-remunerated work.
 Regarding the latter, the MCC Department of Policy and Evaluation is studying the possible assignment of an economic value on time savings independent of time use; equivalent to the local hourly labor market rate for unskilled labor.

 Next Steps